CRA Product Classification: Is Your Product Default, Important, or Critical?

 ANNEX III PART II CHECK (IMPORTANT CLASS II):

-[ ] Not a network firewall or IDS/IPS
+[ ] Not a firewall, intrusion detection or prevention system

 If any above are YES → IMPORTANT CLASS II (stop here)